pb319/IPL_Sports_Magazine/Predictive Analytics/Readme.md

 1. Orange Cap

 ## Orange Cap:
+#### _Objective_:
-Objective: To predict the player having maximum total run in the IPL season 2024.
+-To predict the player having maximum total run in the IPL season 2024.

-Methodologies:
+#### _Methodologies_:
+- Assumptions like linear realationship, Independence of errors, Autocorrelation, Normality of errors has been checked
+- Primary model has been made through Stepwise Regression method
+- Multicollinearity of independent variable has been identified by Variance Information Factor
+- Multicollinearity of independent variable has been addressed by Principal Component Analysis
+- Test of Significance has been considered while model building
-- R studio has been used to
+- Reliability has been reconfirmed by R-Squared and Adjusted R-Squred